tylermercer/personal-website/src/content/pages/now.md

 description: "What I'm up to right now"
 ---

-I'm currently working as a senior software engineer at Lucid.^[The opinions and views expressed on this site are my own and don’t necessarily reflect those of Lucid.]
+I'm currently working as a senior software engineer at [Lucid](https://lucid.co/).
+The opinions and views expressed on this site are my own and don’t necessarily reflect those of Lucid.

 Outside of work, I've been doing a lot with Astro, SvelteKit, and Cloudflare lately.